cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 For every hash colunm in the model
 - list all data vault columns, that have to be used for the hash
-- get the process specific source field for the data vault column from the process specific mapping
+- get the process specific source fields for the data vault column from the relation specific mapping

 # Final Words
 As with the Data Vault method itself, this concept can become the backbone of your Data Vault implementation tool chain.
 Feel free to use it for your needs.

-When you currently **create a Data Warehouse Platform**, the flexibility of the DVDP approach allows you to postpone tool descicions after your first use case implementations.
+When you currently **create a Data Warehouse Platform**, the flexibility of the DVDP approach allows you to postpone tool descicions behind your first use case implementations.
 This shortens the time and effort for your first results and allows you to gather more project specific requirements.
 The selection of products, that will be integrated into your Workflow can then be done with more confidence about your needs.

-**Data Warehouse Consultants** using DVPD as backbone, are able to collect and extend their protfolio of tools for the Data Warehouse implementation, while having a method to maintain collaboration between all these elements.
+**Data Warehouse Consultants** using DVPD as backbone, are able to collect and extend their portfolio of tools for the Data Warehouse implementation, while having a method to maintain collaboration between all these elements.
 This allows a more customer specific selection of tools including an already prepared way to adapt to products demanded by the customer.

 **Data Warehouse Toolprovider** supporting the DVPD in their product, can profit, by focussing their tool to support the implementation steps, they have a unique expertise and excellence.
-By using DVPD as target, source or intermediate artifact, your product is combinable with other excellent tools and be attractive to more project settings.
+By using DVPD as target, source or intermediate artifact, your product is combinable with other excellent tools and will be attractive to more project settings.

 # Glossary